-Juniors are required to participate in extracurricular programs for a minimum of 10 hours per semester at either Mass Academy or their sending schools during both semesters of the school year.
+Juniors are required to participate in extracurricular programs for a minimum of 10 hours per semester--at either Mass Academy, their sending school, or through another outside activity approved by the Director--during both semesters of the school year.

-Extracurriculars at the Academy usually run from 3:00 - 4:30 PM on school days.
-Attendance requirements for extracurriculars are the same as they are for academic classes.
+Extracurriculars at Mass Academy usually run from 3:00 - 4:30 PM on school days.
+Attendance requirements forextracurriculars are the same as they are for academic classes.
+Inconsistent participation in an extracurricular may result in removal from the activity.

 With our small population and intensive academic program, we are cognizant of the fact that we need to help guard our students from over-commitment while ensuring the quality of our offerings.
-Therefore, the Academy sponsors a few core extracurricular programs (e.g., FIRST Robotics, Math Team, Programming Team, CyberPatriot, Slam Poetry), supplemented by term-based activities (e.g. CAD, Bio-Tech, Photography, Arduinos).
+Therefore, Mass Academy sponsors a few core extracurricular programs (e.g., FIRST Robotics, Math Team, Programming Team, CyberPatriot, Slam Poetry), supplemented by term-based activities (e.g. CAD, Bio-Tech, Photography, Arduinos).

-The Academy cannot sponsor other major extracurricular programs (e.g. Speech and Debate, Model UN, Mock Trial, DECA, Science Olympiad, Science Bowl) for the reasons outlined above.
+Mass Academy cannot sponsor other major extracurricular programs (e.g. Speech and Debate, Model UN, Mock Trial, DECA, Science Olympiad, Science Bowl) for the reasons outlined above.